EcsRx/ecsrx/docs/framework/observable-groups.md

 ## Filtration Flow

 ```
-IEntityCollectionManager	<-  This contains the database which contains all collections, which in turn contains ALL entities
+IObservableGroupManager 	<-  This contains the database which contains all collections, which in turn contains ALL entities
      |
      |
 IObservableGroup      		<-  This filters all entities down to only ones which are within the group